Everyone Else Quickstart

 binaries = ["quickstart-example"]

-# A command cargo-dist should run that will build your project
+# A command dist should run that will build your project

 build-command = ["make"]